Royal Cardigan Militia: Other notable officers

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 When the regiment was inspected in 1684 the Company colours of the foot were white (suggesting that they may have worn white facings on their coats), while the cornet of the troop of horse was white with a scroll inscribed 'PRO REGE' ('For the King') surmounted by a right arm holding a red heart.

 The Regimental colour issued to the Cardigan Militia in 1762 was made of green silk, matching the green facings on its red coats.
 In line with the other Welsh militia regiments, the flag probably bore the Coat of arms of the Lord Lieutenant of Cardiganshire, at that time the Earl of Lisburne.
 After 1779 the regimental colour was made of Garter blue silk to match the changed facings.
 From the time it became a rifle corps the regiment gave up regimental colours and was clothed in Rifle green uniforms with scarlet facings, similar to the King's Royal Rifle Corps.

 An officer's Gorget of ca 1770 is engraved with the Royal arms and 'GR' cypher above a scroll carrying the title 'CARDIGAN'; by ca 1800 this design had changed to the Prince of Wales's feathers, coronet and 'Ich Dien' motto scroll over the word 'CARDIGAN' and was also used on the shoulder belt plate.
 The buttons carried the Prince of Wales's device surrounded by a belt carrying the title 'CARDIGAN'.
 In ca 1857 the other ranks' Forage caps had a two-part badge, with a stringed bugle-horn above a scroll inscribed 'ROYAL CARDIGAN'.
 Between 1867 and 1877 the officers' silver pouch belt plate consisted of a crowned Maltese cross, in the centre of which was a stringed bugle-horn surrounded by a circle inscribed 'ROYAL CARDIGAN RIFLES', the cross having small decorative balls on the eight points and small lions in the four angles; the whole was surrounded by a laurel wreath.

 On conversion to artillery in 1877 the regiment adopted the blue uniform with red facings of the RA.
 The helmet plate and officers' pouchbelt carried standard RA insignia, with the 'CARDIGAN ARTILLERY' wording restored in 1889.